 Since it's rare for this joining point to be sealed by the contractors, it's a major weak point where water can flood through.

 As groundwater builds up around the foundation during a rain event, it presses in on this weak spot and allows flooding.

 Like any concrete structure, a hatchway will begin to crack over time.
 Water will flood through these cracks, move to the stairs and end up in your basement.

 Some old-fashioned hatchway doors were built with loose panels of wood (instead of metal), with little or no attempt to keep water out.
 Water easily floors through the gaps in these doors.
 Once water builds up in a hatchway entrance, the puddles will expand into the basement.

-The TrenchDrain™ system is designed with a grated opening on top that collects water and sends it to your perimeter drain.
+The TrenchDrain™ system is designed with a grated opening on top that collects water and sends it to a drainage system.